vinaykumarvk/EKGproduct/replit.md

 The application employs a professional, enterprise-grade architecture focused on conversational AI.

 ### UI/UX Decisions
-The UI is inspired by ChatGPT, featuring a multi-section layout with a main navigation sidebar (80px width) on the far left for section switching (Explore, Workshop, Quiz, Atlas), followed by a thread sidebar (256px) in the Explore section, the main content area (flex-1), and an AI configuration sidebar (320px, collapsible to 48px) on the right.
-It includes a fixed header and footer for consistent navigation and input.
+The UI is inspired by ChatGPT, featuring a comprehensive layout with:
+- **Global Top Header** (56px height): Persistent across all sections with stats counters, global search, and user menu
+- **Main Navigation Sidebar** (80px width): Far left for section switching (Explore, Workshop, Quiz, Atlas)
+- **Thread Sidebar** (256px): Available in the Explore section for conversation history
+- **Main Content Area** (flex-1): Central workspace for each section
+- **AI Configuration Sidebar** (320px, collapsible to 48px): Right side panel in Explore for model settings The layout includes fixed headers and footers for consistent navigation and input across all sections.
 - **Color Palette**: Uses a vibrant blue for primary actions and user messages, gray tones for assistant messages, and a deep charcoal background with elevated surfaces for dark mode.
 - **Typography**: Employs Inter for UI text and system fonts for messages, with a monospace font for code blocks.
 - **Message Display**: User messages are displayed in blue bubbles on the right, while assistant messages are in gray bubbles on the left, rendered with comprehensive markdown support including HTML, citation superscripts, and code blocks with syntax highlighting.
 Source documents with relevance scores are displayed below assistant messages.